thomaszbz/native-dockerfiles-typo3/README.md

     docker rmi 2bis10/typo3

-## License and Contribution

-The content of this repository is [MIT-licensed](./LICENSE).
-In case you want to make contributions I assume that the [MIT-license](./LICENSE) also applies for the code you provide.

 ## Limitations

 The simple approach of this project might or might not be usable for everybody.
 If you want to use a more sophisticated approach you might want to have a look at Markus Blaschke's [TYPO3-docker-boilerplate](https://github.com/webdevops/TYPO3-docker-boilerplate) which provides tons of additional features and runs on Windows and OSX.

+## Copyright, license and contribution

+&copy; 2015 Thomas Mayer.
+The content of this repository is [MIT-licensed](./LICENSE).
+In case you want to make contributions I assume that the [MIT-license](./LICENSE) also applies for the code you provide.